Krish1908/Morse_Code/README.md

 3. Install the dependencies using `requirements.txt`

+4. Create a bot using BotFather and customize your bot in telegram.

-4. To run Morse Code 01 (terminal code), use the below line in your terminal.
+5. To run Morse Code 01 (terminal code):

    `py morse_code_01.py`

-   To run Morse Code 02 (tkinter), use the below line in your terminal.
+   To run Morse Code 02 (tkinter):

    `py morse_code_02.py`

-   To run Morse Code 03 (streamlit), use the below line in your terminal.
+   To run Morse Code 03 (streamlit):

    `streamlit run morse_code_03.py`

-   To run Morse Code 04 (Telegram Bot), create a file named `.env` in the same directory.
-The format of the file should be like this:
+   To run Morse Code 04 (Telegram Bot), create a file named `.env` in the same directory with the following format:

    ```
-     [groq]
      api_key = "your-api-key-here"
    ```
-   Replace `your-groq-api-key-here` with your actual GROQ CLOUD API key.
+   Replace `your-groq-api-key-here` with your actual BotFather API key, then run:

-   Then use the below line in your terminal.

    `py morse_code_04.py`

+6. Using the Application:
-6. Enter your text in the Input Text area.
+   - Enter text in the input area.

-7. Select the conversion type:

-   English to Morse Code or Morse Code to English
+   - Select the conversion type (English to Morse or Morse to English)

-8. Click the Convert button to see the results in the Output area.
+   - Click the "Convert" button to view the result in the output area.

-9. Click the play button to hear the output as audio.
+   - Press the "Play" button to hear the conversion as audio.

-10. To clear all fields, click the Clear button.
+   - Click "Clear" to reset the fields.

+7. Using the Telegram Bot:
-11. To use the telegram bot, open your telegram application and search for `morse_krish_bot`
+   - Open your Telegram app and search for `morse_krish_bot`.

-12. Go through the `/help` command and use the bot.
+   - Use the `/help` command to get started.

-13. To test your knowledge on conversion, try out   `morse_game_02.py` or click [here.](https://krish-mini-projects-morse-game.streamlit.app)
+8. Testing Knowledge (Interactive Game):
+   - Run `Morse_Game_02.py` to play the interactive game or access it via [this link.](https://krish-mini-projects-morse-game.streamlit.app)